rust-lang/book/src/ch13-00-functional-features.md

 ```

 `IntoIterator` is another trait that we haven't discussed yet.
 As the name
-suggests, it has an `into_iter` method that takes one argument, and turns
+suggests, it has an `into_iter` method that takes one argument, and turns that
-that argument into an `Iterator`.
-This means that we can pass anything
+argument into an `Iterator`.
+This means that we can pass anything that can be
-that's can be converted into an iterator to a `for` loop, and it will
+converted into an iterator to a `for` loop, and it will just work.
-just work.
 That's nice!
-However, arrays do not implement `IntoIterator`,
+However, arrays do not implement `IntoIterator`, and so we had to call the
-and so we had to call the `iter` method ourself.
-But since that returns
+`iter` method ourselves.
+But since that returns an iterator, calling `into_iter`
-an iterator, calling `into_iter` on it does nothing, so we're still good!
+on it does nothing, so we're still good!

 We're also `match`ing on the iterator that's returned.
 Let's look at how
 that works: